 Our VA Disability lawyers often find that the Veterans Administration gives applicants the wrong effective date – this can be a costly mistake!
 For example, suppose the VA gives a veteran an effective date dating back only two years when it should be five years – at an 80% VA Disability rating, that veteran is out $56,020.68 in back pay.
 That is why it is so important to work with a Veterans Disability Benefits lawyer – many veterans won’t even realize the VA made an error.

 80 Percent VA Disability Rating Denials and Appeals

 If you believe you deserve an 80 percent VA Disability rating and the VA did not give you one, you may want to appeal.
 The sad truth is many veterans do not get the VA Disability rating that they deserve and are forced to appeal the VA’s bad decision.

 The VA Disability Benefit appeal process can be hard to do on your own.
 We highly suggest you work with a VA Benefits appeal lawyer.
 You should not just resubmit the same evidence that got you denied in the first place.
 Woods and Woods often works with experts to help prove to the VA you are entitled to a higher disability rating:

 Vocational Experts: Veterans who have trouble working because of service-connected disabilities can benefit from vocational experts.
-Their reports can help show the VA how your service-connected disabilities inhibit your ability to work.
+Their reports can help show the VA how your service-connected disabilities inhibit your ability have gainful employment.

 Psychologists: Reports from psychologists help veterans prove their mental disabilities are related to their time in the service.
 Our lawyers often hire psychologists to review your records and write reports detailing how your service and mental impairments are related.

-Doctors: Hiring a doctor outside the VA to write reports can be critical to a disabled veterans case.
-Your lawyer at Woods & Woods may work with doctors to help win your claim.
+Doctors: Hiring a doctor outside the VA to write reports can be critical to the case of a disabled veteran.
+Your lawyer at Woods & Woods may work with doctors to show medical evidence to win your claim.